mnunezsa95/interview-prep/javascriptFundamentals.md

 ## 1. What is JavaScript?

 - JavaScript is a high-level, intrepreted programming language, that makes it possible to create interactive web pages and online applications
+- JS can be understood by browser and inserted in `HTML`

 ## 2. What are the different data types in JavaScript?